teamulster2/report/report/04_implementation/01_flutter_application.md

 Testing within soTired was considered as important as every other part of the app.
-Every function of the config manager and the database manager is rigorously unit tested which ensures a certain amount of code quality.
+Every function of the config manager and the database manager is rigorously unit tested which ensures a certain amount of code quality / confidence when changing code.
 Due to various difficulties all ui parts and also the data transfer could not be tested in stand alone unit tests.